Kramer station

-Kramer is a Capital MetroRail commuter rail station in Austin, Texas.
+Kramer station is a CapMetro Rail hybrid rail station in Austin, Texas.
 It is located in Northwest Austin near the corner of Kramer and Braker Lanes.
 At 1 mile walking distance, Kramer is the closest station to The Domain, a major high-density business, retail, and residential center.

-Kramer Station is slated to close upon the opening of two new stations: McKalla Place to the South and Broadmoor to the North.
+Kramer station is slated to close upon the opening of two new stations: North Burnet/Uptown station to the north and McKalla station to the south.